 The Alternative Music Foundation with its location at 924 Gilman Street, in California, became a veritable Arcadia of 90s punk rock.
 The club’s mission was twofold.
-On the one hand, Gilman offered the chance for new bands to play their original music in front of an audience eager to hear punk rock.
+On the one hand, the West Berkeley located club offered the chance for new bands to play their original music in front of an audience eager to hear punk rock.
 Just as important, the bands and audience adhered to a strict code that discouraged violence and the use of narcotics.

-Today we look at five of the most influential punk rock bands that graduated from the notorious 924 Gillman Street club.
+Today we look at five of the most influential punk rock bands that graduated from the notorious 924 Gillman Street venue.

 The band rarely courted mainstream success.
 But, Jawbreaker delivered a string of critically acclaimed albums until the band’s dissolution in 1996.
 The band’s influence could be felt in the sound, look

 4. The Offspring